powersync-ja/powersync-kotlin/README.md

 ## Current Limitations / Future work

-The PowerSync Kotlin Multiplatform SDK is currently in a beta release and is not yet suitable for production use.
+The PowerSync Kotlin Multiplatform SDK is currently in a beta release and can be used in production if you’ve tested extensively.

 Current limitations: